anonQCD/numerical-experiments/README.md

   </tr>
 </table>

 Table 6.
 Average runtime and minimum RMSE for QCD, hqreg, and conquer when the error distribution is centered skewed-t and $\tau=0.5$.
 Here, parameters for skewed-t are degrees of freedom 2 and skewing parameter $\gamma$ 4.
-QCD is faster than hqreg in higher dimensions but slower than conquer, but QCD has the lowest RMSE.
+QCD is faster than hqreg in higher dimensions but slower than conquer, but QCD has the lowest minimum RMSE.
 The results are averaged over 20 different seeds and the standard deviations are reported in parentheses.
 <table>
   <tr>
     <th> Dimension ($n=300$) </th>